THE BADASS RECOVERY BLOG

 So I started building mornings that were mine again.
 Not p...

-Last night I was invited to a party.
-One of those parties.
+Last night I attended one of those parties.

 Wine flowing.
 Pearls.
 Polo shirts.
 Red-soled shoes that probably cost more than my rent.